-On a recent visit home, I did as any grateful son would do: In addition to sharing time and catching up with my mom, I also gladly agreed to review recent account statements from her advisor.
+During my last visit home, I did as any grateful son would do: In addition to sharing time and catching up with my mom, I also gladly agreed to review recent account statements from her advisor.
 As we sat at the kitchen table, I noted that she’d done quite well given the relatively conservative build of the portfolio.
-In the last three years, she’d earned a compound return north of 10% per year, and the portfolio’s value had been remarkably stable given limited market volatility during the period.1
+In previous years, she’d earned a compound return in the double digits per year, and the portfolio’s value had been remarkably stable given relatively limited market volatility during the period.1

 Mom asked me if she should expect the same looking forward.
 I responded that this was, unfortunately, unlikely, and explained what I see as today’s investment realities.
 This led to a deeper discussion about what she should do going forward, and how I manage my own family’s finances.
 Of course, I told her I eat our own cooking.